vikas813/ndassess/README.md

   ******used .env(environment variables)H
-  HOST=//host ip address
+  HOST=host ip address
-  PORT=//port where API will run
+  PORT=port where API will run
-  DB_PORT=//port number where postgres is running USER_NAME=//username of postgres server PASSWORD=//this is the password for database DATABASE=//name of database
+  DB_PORT=port number where postgres is running USER_NAME=username of postgres server
+  PASSWORD=this is the password for database DATABASE=name of database

   &&&&URL